Select Row Shortcut in Excel

 - To select the row, we should have selected the cell in that particular row before pressing the shortcut key.

 - We need to press the shortcut key in order of Shift then Space.

-This has been a guide to excel shortcut to select a row.
-Here we discuss how to use the keyboard shortcut key to select a row in excel along with examples and downloadable excel template.
+This has been a guide to excel shortcuts to select a row.
+Here we discuss how to use the keyboard shortcut key to select a row in excel along with examples and a downloadable excel template.
 You may learn more about Excel from the following articles –